-The mortgage rate or loan term are the only terms that change in this refinancing policy.
+The mortgage rate or loan term is the only term that changes in this refinancing policy.
 In some cases, both are changed.
 To qualify as a rate-and-term, a homeowner may close out with no more than $2,000.

 This type of refinance mortgage may feature either a lower mortgage rate than the original home loan or a shorter loan term.
 However, the loan balance of the new mortgage is larger than the initial mortgage by 5% or more.
 Because the homeowner only owes the first mortgage’s amount to the lender, the extra money is paid out as cash at closing.